gdaolewe/gea/doc/Android Instructions.md

 Once the SDK tools are installed, add the install directory to your PATH environment variable, open a console and type `android` to launch the SDK Manager.
 Use it to install the following packages: Android 4.2 API 17 -> SDK Platform and Extras -> Google Play Services.

+Configure an emulator: `android create avd -n <emulator-name> -t android-17` Take note of the name you chose for the emulator.

 Now navigate to the android directory:

 `cd gea/android/`

-Copy the google-play-services_lib from [androidsdk location]/extras/google/ to gea/android.
+Copy the google-play-services_lib from [androidsdk location]/extras/google/google-play-services/libproject to gea/android.

-Type `android update project --target "android-17" --path Gea --library ../google_play_services`

 Prepare the project for building:

+Prepare the google-play-services_lib: `android update project -t "android-17" -p google-play-services_lib/`

-`android update project -p Gea`
+Prepare the project itself: `android update project -p Gea`

 To prepare tests:

 `android update test-project -m ../Gea - p GeaTest`

+Before building, start the emulator: `emulator "@<emulator-name>"`

-Now run `ant clean Gea debug`
+To build, `cd gea/android/Gea` and run `ant clean Gea debug`

 To run tests:

-`ant clean GeaTest debug install test`
+`cd android/GeaTest/` and run `ant clean debug install test`

 To run the application:

-`ant clean Gea debug install`
+cd `android/Gea` and run `ant clean debug install`

 The application is now installed on the device, but hasn't been started.
 To start it, type